LeonAndrade/LeonAndrade.github.io/README.md

-We now know that our data contains 8 columns and around 1 million rows.\n But that information alone is not enough, let's see what else can help us understand what our data contains.
+We now know that our data contains 8 columns and around 1 million rows.<\br>
+But that information alone is not enough, let's see what else can help us understand what our data contains.